hyperledger/iroha/CONTRIBUTING.md

 RUSTFLAGS="--cfg tokio_unstable" cargo build --features tokio-console
 ```

-Port for tokio console can by configured through `TOKIO_CONSOLE_ADDR` configuration parameter (or environment variable).
+Port for tokio console can by configured through `LOG_TOKIO_CONSOLE_ADDR` configuration parameter (or environment variable).
-Using tokio console require log level to be `TRACE`, can be enabled through configuration parameter or environment variable `MAX_LOG_LEVEL`.
+Using tokio console require log level to be `TRACE`, can be enabled through configuration parameter or environment variable `LOG_LEVEL`.

 Example of running iroha with tokio console support using `scripts/test_env.sh`: